Skip to main content

 Intermediate Courses in Psychology

 PSYC 207.
-Lifespan Development.
+Lifespan Development for Health Professionals.
 Individual development as a lifelong process.
 Representative theories, research, and controversies on conception and birth, infancy, childhood, adolescence, adulthood, old age, death and dying.
 Insight into social, emotional, cognitive, and physical aspects of aging along the various stages of development.
-May not be taken for credit by students who have completed PSYC 370 or 371.
-Does not count towards the psychology major/minor.
+Prerequisite: nursing/health related majors.

 PSYC 214.
 Psychology of Activism.
 In this class we will examine how social change occurs and investigate what roles we can play to create effective change.
 We will examine what it means to be an activist and what motivates some people to take action in order to address social problems.
 At the same time, we will consider what factors prevent other citizens from becoming involved in activist projects in their communities, even when they benefit from them.
 We will learn from the stories of activists in our community as students work to develop their own individual activism project.